tbretl/adept-fc/notes/Checklist.md

 - [ ] Replace the nut to the ADC board riser grounding bolt.
 - [ ] Inspect all batteries for any sign of external damage or swelling.
 - [ ] Test battery voltages.
 Voltages should be no less than design voltages and no greater than 1.0V over design voltages.
 If voltages are incorrect, charge batteries.
+- [ ] Record each battery voltage along with battery name.
 - [ ] Attach the *7.4V lipo* labeled "SE 1" to the servo power distribution board power header.
 This is the head nearest the left side of the aircraft on the front of the PDB. **BEFORE PLUGGING IN, CHECK POLARITY**.
 Secure on velcro strip near front right of aircraft.
 - [ ] Attach the *7.4V lipo* labeled "ProLite RX" to the servo power distribution board power header.
 This is the head nearest the left side of the aircraft on the back of the PDB. **BEFORE PLUGGING IN, CHECK POLARITY**.
 Secure on velcro strip near front right of aircraft.
 - [ ] Attach the *7.4V lipo* labeled "SE 2" to the ADC board power connector.
 Secure on velcro strip.
 - [ ] Attach the *7.4V lipo* labeled "Pi 1" to the the Pi's primary power source.
 Secure on velcro strip near front left of aircraft.
 - [ ] Attach the *7.4V lipo* labeled "Pi 2" to the the Pi's backup power source.
 Secure on velcro strip near front left of aircraft.
 - [ ] Attach the *4-8 Power Cable Splitter* to each of the 8 motor power connectors.
-- [ ] Place 2 18.5V lipos in the nose shield of the *ADEPT-FC Aircraft*.
-Ensure the selected 18.5V lipos are the ones with velcro on their skinny face.
+- [ ] Place NEWT and CHUG *18.5V lipos* in the nose shield of the *ADEPT-FC Aircraft*.
 Be careful not to pinch or damage the pressure transducers or their cables. **Do NOT plug in yet.**
-- [ ] Place 1 *18.5V lipo* in the front of the aircraft on the center line (on a small piece of velcro). **Do NOT plug in yet.**
+- [ ] Place LUMP *18.5V lipo* in the front of the aircraft on the center line (on a small piece of velcro). **Do NOT plug in yet.**
-- [ ] Place 1 *18.5V lipo* in the rear of the aircraft off of the center lines towards the right wing (on a small piece of velcro). **Do NOT plug in yet.**
+- [ ] Place BROCK *18.5V lipo* in the rear of the aircraft off of the center lines towards the right wing (on a small piece of velcro). **Do NOT plug in yet.**

 ## Preflight

+- [ ] Record temperature, pressure, and wind data from weather station.
 - [ ] Remove protective cover from 5-hole probe
 - [ ] Conduct walkaround (defined in AP_Validation.md).
 - [ ] Turn on TX.
 Check battery status of TX.
 If it is below 80%, charge.